Whether you're looking for an Alkaline Dinner Recipe or just a simple, healthy meal, this salmon with acorn squash & mushrooms is perfect!

 As you can see, you have many choices for side dishes for this alkaline dinner recipe!
 Because the recipe is so simple, it's easy to mix and match your favorite veggies for healthy sides.

-Tell Me More About the Alkaline Meal Plan
+I want more Alkaline Diet Recipes – Tell Me More About the Alkaline Meal Plan!

 The power of habit is strong when it comes to what we eat.
-This makes switching diet difficult, at least for the first few weeks.
+This makes switching to a new diet, such as the alkaline diet, difficult, at least for the first few weeks.

 When you sit down to plan your weekly meals, it's easy to think of all the foods you can no longer eat, instead of all of the ones you can enjoy.

-This is why I created the Prep Dish Alkaline Meal Plans!
+This is why I created the Prep Dish Alkaline Meal Plans full of healthy alkaline diet recipes!
 Having a set meal plan to follow while you adjust to eating an alkaline diet makes the transition so much easier.
 Think of it like training wheels when you're learning to ride a bike.

 Our alkaline meal plans include 4 weeks of meal prep meal plans.
 Each week's meal plan has 4 alkaline dinner recipes, 1 salad, 1 snack, 1 breakfast and 1 dessert.
 As with all Prep dish meal plans, you'll find detailed prep day instructions, outlining exactly what you need to do to prep healthy meals for the week.
 Just like in the meal prep instructions above, you'll do things like wash and chop produce, mix spice blends and make sauces and marinades.